vhf/v8-bailout-reasons/README.md

 ## Bailout reasons
 ### Assignment to parameter in arguments object

-Only happens if you reassign to a parameter while also mentionning `arguments` in the function.
+Only happens if you reassign to a parameter while also mentioning `arguments` in the function.
 [More info](https://github.com/petkaantonov/bluebird/wiki/Optimization-killers#31-reassigning-a-defined-parameter-while-also-mentioning-arguments-in-the-body-in-sloppy-mode-only-typical-example).

 * Simple reproduction(s)